Sliding Window Algorithm Code Template

 right

-until the substring no longer meets the requirement (does not contain all characters inT
+, until the window no longer contains all characters inT

-, we update the result.Repeat steps 2 and 3 until
+, update the answer.Repeat steps 2 and 3 until

 right